 Residents can contribute by providing articles, contributing to the design and layout and bringing new ideas.
 Residents are encouraged to respond to articles in the magazine.

-Quarterly estate inspections are held with the estate director, members of the board and a member of the estate cleaning DLO team.
+Quarterly estate inspections are held with the estate director, members of the board and a member of the estate cleaning contractors.
 This will be a chance for residents to monitor the standards of cleaning, grounds maintenance, and communal repairs and to provide their feedback to the RMO.
 Estate inspection dates will be published in the RMO's newsletter.

 Individual tenants and leaseholders can volunteer to become block champions.
 This would be someone who lives in a particular block or road on the estate and who represents the views of the area.
 We will consult these individuals about issues that affect this area.